 Some plants are more prolific in warmer climates than they are in cooler climates, or they may have a shorter life cycle dictated by summer heat or fall frost.

 Ultimately, the number of plants you grow may vary based on how productive your garden and growing climate are.

-All amounts are based on fresh eating, so adjust accordingly if you plan to preserve any of your harvests or have an extra long growing season.
+All amounts are based on fresh eating, so adjust accordingly if you want to preserve any of your harvests or you have an extra long growing season.

 |Artichoke||1 to 2 per person|

 |Bean (fava)||4 to 8 per person|

 |Bok choy||1 to 3 per person|